alexmadeathing/dilate/README.md

 For feature requests, please [submit a feature request](https://github.com/alexmadeathing/dilate/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).

-If you have ideas and want to contribute directly, please start by [creating an RFC](https://github.com/alexmadeathing/dilate/discussions/new) in the discussions area.
-When your code is ready to be published, please submit a pull request attached to your RFC.
+If you have ideas and want to contribute directly, please start by creating an [Idea discussion](https://github.com/alexmadeathing/dilate/discussions/new) in the discussions area.
+Allow others to comment prior to committing to doing the work.
+When all parties agree on the design, the work may begin.
+When your code is ready to be published, please submit a pull request referring back to your Idea discussion.
+We are unlikely to accept a pull request that has not gone through this process, unless it is for a very small change.

-Full contributing procedure is WIP.

 # References and Acknowledgments
 Many thanks to the authors of the following white papers: